-You can also start off by babysitting the kids of your friends and family.
+You can also start off by babysitting the children of your friends and family.
 This can be a great way of getting a bit of basic experience.
 You’ll learn how to handle challenging situations and be able to start with confidence.

 Once you’re ready for the real thing, it’s time to land your first gig.
 Try taking the classic route by posting an ad in the local classified or on the information board at your supermarket.

 Create some beautiful babysitting flyers with our free poster tool and poster them around your local area to find sitting work.

-Be sure to read out top free techniques to promote your yourself as a babysitter to attract more sitting work.
+Be sure to read out top free techniques to promote yourself as a babysitter to attract more sitting work.

 A more modern approach to finding babysitting jobs is to make a profile on network sites that specialize in care (See our profile writing tips).
 Usually, you can create a profile as long as you’re over 14 (although you might need to do it under parental supervision - see our guide on babysitting age).
 This is also a great way to work your way up as a child care professional.

 Babysitting is most definitely a “real job”.
 You can make good money, become certified, and hone your skills to turn babysitting into a career.

 Babysitting is absolutely a job to put on your resume.
 Actually, it can be a sought-after work history.
-For example, teaching kids English online is a fast-growing market, and they love it when their applicants have real-world experience in dealing with kids.
+For example, teaching children English online is a fast-growing market, and they love it when their applicants have real-world experience in dealing with kids.